speedie1337/spmenu/README.md

 [my overlay](https://codeberg.org/speedie/speedie-overlay) which includes `x11-misc/spmenu` as well as other useful packages.

+### Images

+To use an image, pipe `IMG:/path/to/image` to spmenu.
+If you want you can specify arguments.

 ### .Xresources values

 This build allows you to define .Xresources values to load on startup.
 See docs/example.Xresources for a list of default values.